workdojos/Dojos-Fresh-Hugo-Theme/content/admins/open-source-tech.md

 ---
 <figure>
     <img src='/uploads/open-source-tech.svg' height="100%" width="500px"; alt='desktop computer and open-source code';/>
-    <figcaption>Open-source tech is the best bang-for-your-buck in the digital world.
+    <figcaption>Open-source tech, the best bang-for-your-buck in the digital world.
 AI-generated content from OpenAI's latest: <a href="https://openai.com/blog/chatgpt/" >ChatGPT</a>.</figcaption>
 </figure>
 The server administration industry is an integral part of our modern economy, as it plays a crucial role in the smooth functioning of businesses of all sizes.
 In recent years, there has been a growing trend towards the use of open-source technology in the server administration industry, and this shift has brought with it numerous benefits.